Benchmarking Agentic Newswriting via Journalistic Workflows: NEWSAGENT

-\paragraph{Validation.} To verify the reliability of this protocol, we randomly sampled 40 human-written news articles and used GPT-4o and GPT-4o-mini to generate corresponding news pieces.
-We then conducted pairwise comparisons among them (120 pairs in total) and obtained human preference labels to evaluate the protocol.
-Standard single-turn GPT-4 evaluation achieved 53\% agreement with human judgments, whereas our dimension-wise chain-of-thought approach achieved 72\% agreement, demonstrating substantially improved alignment with human preferences.
-For reproducibility, we present the full evaluation prompt template below.
+\paragraph{Validation.} To assess the reliability of the LLM-based evaluation protocol, we randomly sampled 100 human-written news articles and used GPT-4o and GPT-4o-mini to generate corresponding articles, yielding three candidate articles per news event: one human-written article and two model-generated articles.
+We then constructed all pairwise comparisons among the three candidates, resulting in 300 article pairs in total, and collected human preference labels under an anonymized and randomized setup.

+After excluding 17 pairwise comparisons labeled as ties by human annotators, 283 comparisons were retained for agreement analysis.
+We evaluated these same pairs using both standard single-turn judging and our dimension-wise comparative protocol.
+For GPT-4, standard single-turn evaluation achieved 53\% agreement with human judgments, whereas our dimension-wise evaluation achieved 72\%.
+We observed the same pattern with Gemini-2.5-Flash: standard single-turn evaluation achieved 59\% agreement, while the dimension-wise protocol improved this to 69\%.
+These results indicate that the dimension-wise protocol better aligns with human preferences than single-turn holistic judging across judge families.

+Since GPT-4 showed the strongest overall performance under our validation setup, we use GPT-4 as the primary judge for the main end-to-end results reported in this paper.
+Details of the sampling procedure, annotation setup, and agreement computation are provided in Appendix~\ref{sec:human_validation}.